-VoIP for small business does not require additional expenses when adding or removing users, outside of any hardware you require such as headsets or telephone handsets.
+One of the benefits of VoIP for small business is it doesn’t require additional expenses when adding or removing users, outside of any hardware you require such as headsets or telephone handsets.

 With this system, you can add a new line as soon as you add a new staff member.
 And when an employee leaves or transfers, you can just as easily reassign the existing line or remove it completely.
 You can easily and conveniently scale VoIP systems to meet your needs.

 It can enable SMEs to compete with bigger companies

 There is plenty a company must do to compete effectively with bigger, more established organisations.
 Having an efficient and cost-effective communication solution is one of them.